Who needs to take the Computer Competency Test?

 How do I sign up to take the Computer Competency Test?

 Students wishing to take the Computer Competency Test may do so at the Downtown Campus.
-Call us at the telephone number listed below or stop by our office in L-218 at the Downtown Campus.
+Call us at the telephone number listed below or stop by our office in L-218 at the Downtown Campus to set up an appointment.

 Monday – Thursday